-Brandon Porter begins his first year as Head Coach of the Hustlin’ Owls Women’s Soccer program.
+Brandon Porter begins his second year as Head Coach of the Hustlin’ Owls Women’s Soccer program.

 Prior to Oregon Tech Porter spent four seasons as an Assistant Coach at Northern Arizona University (NCAA Division I, Big Sky Conference) serving the women’s soccer program.
 While at NAU, Porter helped run all aspects of the program, including practice planning and execution, recruiting, game management, video analysis, player management, equipment, travel, and camps.
 Porter helped an NAU program from going 3-9-7 during his first year on staff in 2011, to winning a Big Sky Conference Championship and an NCAA Division I Tournament berth against Pac-12 opponent Arizona State University with a 12-6-4 record in his final 2014 season.